tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_2.md

 This was the correct decision, and I made it for the correct reason: you do not date your coworker.
 Especially not at a job where the buildings are breathing and the phone must never be answered and your manager communicates primarily through corkboard memos and the weaponized deployment of granola bars.

 The screen refreshed.
-It now said: “No more profiles in your area found.”
+It now said: “No more profiles found in your area.”

+Ah, well.

 I uninstalled the app and listened to the sounds of an empty apartment doing nothing, which is apparently the most active social life Silt Creek has to offer.